ethanedits/overlayGUI/README.md

 ```py
 checkbox1 = oGUI.Checkbox(outsideColor, insideColor, x position, y position, width, height, enabledByDefault)
 ```
+enabledByDefault is optional, and if you leave it blank (dont specify it), it will be false.

 We will continue to use *checkbox1* as the *checkbox variable* for the rest of the documentation, and the *rest of these functions* should be called in an **infinite loop.**

 To *render* the actual checkbox, we must call its `.draw()` function.
 Usage: